Boris Johnson takes hefty lead in UK leadership race | DW | 13.06.2019

 "Thank you to my friends and colleagues in the Conservative & Unionist Party for your support.
 I am delighted to win the first ballot, but we have a long way to go," Johnson said on Twitter.

-Rory Stewart, who's more liberal politics contrast greatly with Johnson's conservative bent, scraped through the vote having been expected to fall.
+Rory Stewart, whose more liberal politics contrast greatly with Johnson's conservative bend, scraped through the vote having been expected to fail.

 "This is now neck-and-neck going into the next round," Stewart told reporters.
 "I feel really inspired and encouraged."